Why Aren't People Shopping At Target

 Shop Strategically: Plan your Target trips around sales and promotions.
 Check the weekly ad online or in the app to see what's on sale.
 Look for clearance items at the end of aisles and in designated clearance sections.
 Sign up for Target's email list to receive exclusive offers and coupons.
 By shopping strategically, you can save a significant amount of money on your Target purchases.

 Take Advantage of Price Matching: Target offers a price matching policy that can help you save money.
 If you find a lower price on an identical item at a qualifying competitor, Target will match the price.
-This can be a great way to ensure that you're getting the best possible deal on your purchases.
+This can be a great way to make sure you're getting the best possible deal on your purchases.
 Be sure to review the terms and conditions of the price matching policy before you shop.

 FAQ: Addressing Common Questions About Shopping at Target